HectareaGalbis/cl-glfw/docs/input.md

 (set-cursor window cursor)
 ```

 This function sets the cursor image to be used when the cursor is over the content area of the specified window.
-The set cursor will only be visible when the [cursor mode](https://www.glfw.org/docs/latest/input_guide.html#cursor_mode) of the window is `+cursor-normal+`.
+The set cursor will only be visible when the [cursor mode](https://www.glfw.org/docs/latest/input_guide.html#cursor_mode) of the window is `GLFW_CURSOR-NORMAL`.

 On some platforms, the set cursor may not be visible unless the window also has input focus.

 * *Parameters*:
   * **window**: The window to set the cursor for.
   * **cursor**: The cursor to set, or `nil` to switch back to the default arrow cursor.
-* *Errors*: Possible errors include [+not-initialized+](https://hectarea1996.github.io/cl-glfw/init-version-error.html#not-initialized) and [+platform-error+](https://hectarea1996.github.io/cl-glfw/init-version-error.html#platform-error).
+* *Errors*: Possible errors include [GLFW_NOT-INITIALIZED](https://hectarea1996.github.io/cl-glfw/init-version-error.html#not-initialized) and [GLFW_PLATFORM-ERROR](https://hectarea1996.github.io/cl-glfw/init-version-error.html#platform-error).
 * *Thread safety*: This function must only be called from the main thread.
 * *See also*: [Cursor objects](https://www.glfw.org/docs/latest/input_guide.html#cursor_object).